Electrolysis Hair Removal

 Occasional maintenance until the area is completely hair-free

 Each person’s plan is customized to ensure every hair is treated during its active growth phase.
 We offer electrolysis appointments in time-based increments, booked in 5-minute blocks.
-All sessions are purchased individually so you only pay for the treatment time you need.
+All sessions are purchased individually, so you only pay for the treatment time you need.

 Before Your Appointment